SVB shock could have chilling effect on British biotech sector

 Around 16 tech and life sciences companies in Europe have disclosed about $190 million in exposure to SVB in the United Kingdom and the United States.
 UK-based companies, including Diaceutics DXRX.L, Ourgene Health Plc YGEN.L and Windward Ltd WNWD.L have said they have exposure to the bank's UK arm.

-Adrian Rawcliffe, CEO of Adaptimmune Therapeutics, a NASDAQ-listed but British-headquartered cancer company, said that while bigger biotech firms like his have funding alternatives, "for smaller private start-ups, SVB was one of the few banks who really understood the risk profile of early stage, venture-backed biotech companies".
+Adrian Rawcliffe, CEO of Adaptimmune Therapeutics, a NASDAQ-listed but British-headquartered cancer company, suggested that "for smaller private start-ups, SVB was one of the few banks who really understood the risk profile of early stage, venture-backed biotech companies".

-Dima Kuzmin, managing partner of London-based investment firm 4BIO Capital, which does not bank with SVB directly but has portfolio companies exposed to the bank, agreed.

-Many entrepreneurs and CEOs of small start-ups have opened personal accounts with SVB in addition to corporate ones.
+Dima Kuzmin, managing partner of London-based investment firm 4BIO Capital, which does not bank with SVB directly but has portfolio companies exposed to the bank, said many entrepreneurs and CEOs of small start-ups had also opened personal accounts with SVB.

 "Several CEOs I know and work with have had all of their personal cash with the bank - like literally all of it - because this was their main bank.
 So you can imagine the scale of anxiety," Kuzmin said.